-The William Eckhardt Research Center design proposes a 277,000 gross square foot building with a basement and sub-basement and five above grade floors including one shell space floor.
-The building will house offices, conference rooms and laboratories for Division of Physical Sciences units including the Astronomy and Astrophysics Department, the Kavli Institute for Cosmological Studies, and the Enrico Fermi Institute.
-The building will also house the University’s new program in Molecular Engineering providing offices, conference rooms, a clean room, and specialized laboratory and imaging facilities.
-Three buildings currently located on the site will be demolished to make way for the new building.
+The William Eckhardt Research Center is a 277,000 gross square foot building with a basement, sub-basement and five above grade floors.
+The building houses offices, conference rooms and laboratories for the Division of Physical Sciences and the Institute of Molecular Engineering.
+The specific Physical Science Units include Astronomy & Astrophysics and the Kavli Institute for Cosmological Physics.
+The building also houses the Pritzker Nanofabrication Cleanroom Facility.

 - Senior Project Manager: John Ekholm

 - Assistant Project Manager: Jennifer Fifield

 - Architect/Engineer: HOK with James Carpenter Design Associates